nosco/hx/README.md

 It uses vectors to represent elements, and maps to represent an elements attributes.

-The [original library](https://github.com/weavejester/hiccup) was written for Clojure and outputs HTML strings.
+The [original hiccup library](https://github.com/weavejester/hiccup) was written for Clojure and outputs HTML strings.
 This library is written for use in CLJS and outputs React data structures.
 It extends the syntax slightly to accomodate using any arbitrary React component in place of HTML tags.